alwaysdata/documentation/content/databases/mariadb.en.md

 MySQL blocks the size of the user name; if your account's name is too long, an *ID* will be assigned to it.
 You will find this in **Databases > MySQL > Users**.

+An [ANALYZE TABLE](https://mariadb.com/kb/en/analyze-table/) is carried out daily on all your tables to guarantee good performance, but don’t hesitate to do it yourself when your data changes drastically, for example after importing a database.

 To check the MariaDB configuration use the SQL query `show variables`.

 MySQL events are not supported on alwaysdata's servers.